Are you curious to know how you can build your Google Analytics Pixel tracking? Still, confused to find ways to track your email opens?

 Firstly, you have to make a Google Analytics Account, and it will make you do google analytics email tracking.

-But wait, it’s not that simple as it looks like.
+But wait, it’s not that simple as it looks.
 You should have the ability to use Google analytics for free as it is not like the other Google products.

 Next, you have to confirm that you are having access to your website.
 You can keep the hackers away from getting access who actually don’t own the websites.